Ekanshthegreat/JavaNinjaGame/README.md

 ### Test Output

-*   yamlCopy codeTests run: , Failures: 0, Errors: 0, Skipped: 0
+*   codeTests run: , Failures: 0, Errors: 0, Skipped: 0

 *   **If any tests fail,** details will be shown in the console output.